misener/GRTTWaK-website/support.md

 - [$25 (one time, non-recurring)](https://grttwak.memberful.com/checkout?plan=13381)
 - [$50 (one time, non-recurring)](https://grttwak.memberful.com/checkout?plan=13382)

-If you'd like to support the show with another amount, [email Dan](mailto:dan@grownupsreadthingstheywroteaskids.com).
+If you'd like to support the show with another amount, just [email Dan](mailto:dan@grownupsreadthingstheywroteaskids.com).

 ## Thank you!